-Los Pinos Cooperative.
+1. Los Pinos Cooperative

 At this location, you will be able to find everything you might need for the trip, they offer restaurant service and accommodations.

 The activities at Los Pinos include hiking down to the lake, boat rides on the lake, and much more.
-Also, these activities are in addition to learning about the fantastic coffee produce in their location.
+Also, these activities are in addition to learning about the fantastic coffee produce in their loca

-Finca El Liston.
+5. Finca El Liston

 Finca El Liston is located in the colorful town of Tacuba in the department of Ahuachapan.
 This is an area where you can go hiking and get the Salvadoran coffee experience, as well as enjoy the natural beauty of the region.
 Furthermore, ecotourism is a popular activity in the area.

-Finca San Antonio Chalchuapa.
+7- Finca San Antonio Chalchuapa.

 Finca San Antonio is located in Chalchuapa near fantastic archaeological sites such as Tazumal and Casa Blanca.
 Here you can visit the archaeological museum, go camping, learn to dye with natural dyes, and take an artisan jewelry workshops.
-You can do all the above mention activities without missing the tasting of the farm’s own coffee.
+You can do all the above mention activities without missing the tasting of the farm’s own beans.

-Evidently, the six locations listed above are not the only ones in the country; there are many other coffee plantations in the country.
-If you want to visit one of the locations listed above or another one; I recommend you first talk to a tour company or guide.
+Evidently, the seven locations listed above are not the only ones in the country; there are many other coffee plantations in the country.
+If you want to visit one of the locations listed above or another one, I recommend you first talk to a Salvadoran tour company or guide.